 I’m an editorial veteran with more than sixteen years of experience as a journalist, professional writer, editor, and fiction writer.

-If you’re in the market for a well-versed editor for your novel, memoir, or non-fiction book, I’d love to connect.
+If you’re in the market for a well-versed editor for your college essay, query letter, novel, memoir, or non-fiction book, I’d love to connect.

 “Jay is an incredibly thoughtful and generous editor who brings a wealth of story and editing experience to any project that comes across his desk.
 His sense of character, plot, tone, and style is impeccable.” — Paul Morrissey, Eisner Award-winning Writer & Editor